This tool generates C++ code for block implementations in the svZeroDSolver framework using symbolic mathematics.

 Usage

-python jacobian.py <yaml_file>
+uv run python scripts/jacobian.py <yaml_file>

 YAML File Format